 A complete medical history will be obtained before randomization to ensure subjects qualify for the study.
 Medical history will be obtained through subject interview.
 A review of the subject's medical records from their primary care physician is recommended.
 Data collected will include medical and surgical history.

 6.1.2.
 Demographics

-Demographic information collected will include age, sex, race, and ethnicity, where acceptable by local authorities.
+Demographic information collected will include age, sex, race, and ethnicity.

 6.2.
 Prior and Concomitant Therapy